apache/apisix-website/website/blog/2022/03/05/apisix-integration-eureka-service-discovery.md

 ---
-title: "How to Integrate API Gateway and Eureka?"
+title: "How to Integrate API Gateway with Eureka?"
 authors:
   - name: "Yong Qian"
     title: "Author"